The 5 Comedy Rules to Nailing Your Best Man Speech

-You don’t need to memorise your speech, but it is a good idea to have practised it over and again so you only need flashcards on the big day.
+You don’t need to memorise your speech, but make sure you’re familiar with the flow of it so you only need to glance at your notes, rather than read them word-for-word.
 This gives you more space for gesticulations and eye contact – two big weapons in the performer’s armour.

 Just like all stand-ups, keep a glass of water next to you, for tactical sips as the audience are cracking up.

 The most important thing though is to look like you’re enjoying it.
 Smile throughtout.
 It’s literally infectious.